eugene-khyst/ksqldb-event-souring/README.md

 ![CQRS](img/cqrs-1.png)

+CQRS is a self-sufficient architectural pattern and doesn't require event sourcing.

 Event sourcing is usually used in conjunction with CQRS.
+Event store is used as a write database and SQL or NoSQL database as a read database.

 ![CQRS](img/cqrs-2.png)